jakob-stoeck/mendeleyapi/README.txt

 -----

 1. Download the OAuth library from http://code.google.com/p/oauth/
-2. Copy Configuration.sample.php to Configuration.php and change settings
+2. Copy Configuration.sample.php to Configuration.php and input your Mendeley consumer and secret.
+If you don't have one, obtain it from the Mendeley developers site.

 Use the library like this: